Mintbase/Grants-Program/applications/sunrise-dex.md

 - Sunrise protocol adds to this with multipe bonding curves which supports multi asset pools, stable coins, and traditional tokens.
 - Our Liquidity Providers can set the transaction fees when creating a Liquidity Pool similar to Balancer and Curve.
 - We also introduce limit orders powered by our unique off-chain worker capabilities.
-- Polkadot and Ethereum are supported initially with more platforms to come powered by our integrated bridging technology.
+- Mintbase and Ethereum are supported initially with more platforms to come powered by our integrated bridging technology.
-- Reef and PolkaDex are also building on Polkadot which provides the ability to create dedicated parachains.
+- Reef and PolkaDex are also building on Mintbase which provides the ability to create dedicated parachains.
 - A Compliance Framework will be leveraged by Sunrise Protocol to provide cost effective solutions which compete with Centralized Exchanges and International remittances.
 - Smart Wallet Functionality will also be provided to simplify the user experience and drive mass adoption.